-Follow this guide to configure IBM Bluemix platform for this use case.
+Follow this guide to configure IBM Cloud platform for this use case.

 To set up the Twilio service, first create an account at Twilio.
 During account registration, you will be asked to provide your mobile phone number and confirm its validity with a verification code sent via SMS.
 At the end of the registration process, you will be taken to the “Getting Started” page to build an application with Programmable SMS:

 Then, you need to get a Twilio phone number: click on “Get a number” and you will be presented with a proposed number: click “Choose this Number”, take a note of the chosen number and then click “Done”.